panas007/Food-Wine-Pairs-webapp/README.md

 # Food-Wine-Pairs-webapp
-Web app for food and wine pairings on cloud using containers (docker)
+Web app for food and wine pairings using containers (docker) in GCP

 The application includes the microservices listed bellow:
-- Application logic (php:7.4.11-apache)
+- Application logic (php:8.0-apache)
 - MySQL
 - phpMyAdmin